benycze/python-tetris/README.md

 pip install pygame
 ```

-Provided code is copmatible with both mandatory versions of Python (Python 2 and Python 3).
+Provided code is written for Python3.

 ## Control